 Ministers want (or should want) honest advice, which may be critical of their policies.
 Such advice must be delivered privately. in case it were subsequently to be used to criticise a minister.

 Civil servants are nevertheless accountable for the way in which they deliver ministers' policies and spend public money.
 They are in particular directly accountable to Parliament (and not to ministers) for the stewardship of public funds, including the regularity, propriety, value for money of public expenditure.

 Officials work within strict ethical constraints, and must demonstrate the highest pecuniary and moral integrity.
 They must not be motivated by the desire to make money.

 The Civil Service Code supplements the Constitutional Reform and Governance Act 2010 (The CRaG Act)and provides a clear, helpful and commendably brief summary of the values that are common to all civil servants of all grades, and the standards of behaviour that are expected of them.
 The code defines the civil servants' four core values in the following way:

 - ‘integrity’ is putting the obligations of public service above your own personal interests;

 - ‘objectivity’ is basing your advice and decisions on rigorous analysis of the evidence; and

 - ‘impartiality’ is acting solely according to the merits of the case and serving equally well Governments of different political persuasions.

-Taken together, the Civil Service Act and Civil Service Code say that officials:
+Taken together, the CRaG Act and Civil Service Code say that officials:

 … must: set out the facts and relevant issues truthfully, and correct any errors as soon as possible;